foundata/guidelines/oci-container-image-guide.md

 **You MUST:**

-- Make the Containerfile build successfully with a Buildah version supported by the selected ContainerWright release in rootless mode.
+- Make the Containerfile build successfully with a Buildah version supported by the selected ConClear release in rootless mode.
 - Produce OCI image format.
 This is Buildah and Podman's default; specify `--format oci` when a surrounding tool or configuration could change the default.
 - Test the image with Podman.
 - Build and publish `linux/amd64` images.
 - Use syntax documented by the [Containerfile manual](https://github.com/containers/common/blob/main/docs/Containerfile.5.md).
-- Use a ContainerWright release that implements the selected guide revision.
+- Use a ConClear release that implements the selected guide revision.
 At release start, it resolves and records host-tool versions and tool-image digests, rejects unsupported versions and holds the toolchain constant.

 **You SHOULD:**